 - less regulatory transparency

 - less environmental protections and performance

-…are the ones that win when Canadians let our world-class natural resource sector be painted in inaccurate and misleading ways.
+…are the ones that win when Canadians stand by as our world-class natural resource sector is painted in inaccurate and misleading ways.

-If Canada does not produce the minerals, crude oil, lumber or natural gas in high demand across the globe, other resource-rich nations will step up to the plate and provide the world with the materials and products it needs now, and in the future.
+If anti-development forces prevent Canada from producing the minerals, crude oil, lumber or natural gas that’s in such high demand across the globe, then other resource-rich nations with lesser performance standards than ours will step up to the plate and provide the world with the materials and products it needs now, and in the future.

-We must continue to stand up to misinformation and be vigilant in myth busting those who refuse to engage in a fact-based and balanced discussion about our natural resource sector.
-If we don’t, the implications on the well-being of millions of Canadians and their families could be devastating, not to mention on our nation's overall prosperity and quality of life as well which are both propped up by our resource sector.
+We must continue to commit to accurate data, stand up to misinformation and stay vigilant in myth-busting those who refuse to engage in a fact-based and balanced discussion about our natural resource sector.
+If we don’t, then the implications for the well-being of millions of Canadians and their families could be devastating.
+Remember, our natural resource sector supports this country’s overall prosperity and our quality of life.
+It matters to all of us.

 Key Points • Is the oil industry really “dead” as some are saying?
 Explores the suggestion by Canadian political leaders Elizabeth May and Yves-François Blanchet earlier last week.• Several facts from pre, during and post coronavirus that point towards continued growth in glob...

 Bill Nye the Science Guy produced a video back in 2015 called EXPLORER: Bill Nye’s Global Meltdown, which made it seem like to the unknowing viewer that Canada’s mineable oil sands would expand to be the size of Florida if left unabated.
 If science is supposed to be based on o...